xtuml/mc/doc/notes/4_cds_instdump_ant.md

 similarly between RSL and OAL.
 However, RSL has special rules for the outer scope.
 This includes a limitation on emitting text to files from anywhere other than the outer scope.
-In the face of this, RSL in loops at the outer scope is re-interpretted on each pass.
+In the face of this, RSL instrictions in loops at the outer scope are re-parsed and re-interpretted on each pass bogging down performance.

 #### 6.1.4  Substitution Variables and Templating
-RSL supports substitution variables and intermixes templating with these sustitution variables and string processing.
+RSL supports substitution variables and intermixes templating with these substitution variables and string processing.
 The RSL syntax for these features is unique to RSL and is orthoganal to OAL syntax.
 These syntax differences represent the "greatest distance" between RSL and OAL.

-### 6.2  Breakthrough
+### 6.2  Porting the RSL to xtUML/OAL

-#### 6.2.1  Idea
+#### 6.2.1  Full-Circle, Stepwise Migration
 We can maintain both the xtUML/OAL model compiler application and the RSL version by _generating_ the RSL rendition from the xtUML/OAL version. xtUML is designed for translation.
 So, the conversion can go from xtUML/OAL